Table of Contents

 Then: Simpler Entertainment

 Young people in decades past enjoyed casual entertainment.
-Popular leisure activities include watching movies at the cinema, playing board games, and listening to music on the radio or CDs.
-Popular hobbies include outdoor activities such as playing sports, cycling, or hanging out with friends.
+Popular rest conditioning includes watching pictures at the cinema, playing board games, and listening to music on the radio or CDs.
+Popular pursuits include out-of-door conditioning similar to playing sports, cycling, or hanging out with musketeers.

 Now: Streaming and Video Games

 Entertainment has gone digital.
-Streaming services such as Netflix, YouTube, and Spotify allow today’s youth to consume endless content on demand.
+Streaming services similar to Netflix, YouTube, and Spotify allow moments for youth to consume endless content on demand.
 Video games have become more sophisticated, and online gaming has become more popular.

 6. Independence: More Freedom Then, More Supervision Now